 For more extreme interference, a court may also order the arrest and imprisonment of the interfering parent.
-If a parent is violating court-ordered custody or visitation rights, they may be found in contempt of court, which can result in jail time.
+If a parent is violating court-ordered custody or visitation orders, they may be found in contempt of court.
+This can result in jail time.
 Many states also include interference with parental rights in their criminal laws.
 In California, Texas, and New York, for example, interference with custody can result in felony charges.

 Parental Alienation Syndrome

 When seeking custody of their child, some parents use this psychological theory as part of their case.
-Parental alienation syndrome is a "disorder" in which a child turns against their parent due to the other parent's manipulations.
+Parental alienation syndrome is a tactic wherein one parent attempts to turn the child against the other parent via manipulation.

-Parental alienation syndrome is often invoked when a father claims that a mother's angry comments about the father have "programmed" the child against him.
+Parental alienation syndrome is invoked when, for example, a father claims that a mother's angry comments about the father have "programmed" the child against him.
 This syndrome may seriously damage the relationship between a parent and child and, according to some, can even lead to false allegations of abuse.

-It's important to understand that parental alienation syndrome hasn't been recognized by the medical or psychological community and has also been criticized on legal grounds.
-It is, however, often brought up in contentious divorce or custody proceedings and can influence custody arrangements.
+It's important to understand that parental alienation syndrome hasn't been recognized by the medical or psychological community as a disorder.
+However, it has been extensively studied and documented.
+It is often brought up in contentious divorces and custody proceedings and can influence custody arrangements.

 When a Lawyer Can Help

 A lawyer can help you draft a parenting agreement that meets your needs.
-For example, some parents are including provisions in their custody plans forbidding disparaging the other parents in front of the child.
-Many parents are also adding dispute resolution procedures to their plans to avoid returning to court in the case of a disagreement.
+For example, some parents include provisions in their custody plans forbidding their disparagement in front of the child.
+Many parents are also adding dispute resolution procedures to avoid returning to court in the case of a disagreement.

 Get Legal Help With Your Parenting Time Issues